 Writing code is only a portion of what makes up the duties of a programmer.
 A programmer needs to actively think about abstract solutions to problems before even touching any code.

-The SAM Labs Science Museum Inventor Kit is the starter package, and works as a great standalone toy that can also be added to with extras available from the SAM Labs site.
+The SAM Labs Science Museum Inventor Kit is the starter package, and works as a great standalone toy that can also be added to with extras available from the SAM Labs store.

 It promises to teach engineering powers to everyone, using simple active blocks and an intuitive desktop app for Windows and Mac.
 It’s a wonderful STEM tool because it integrates more than just one subject – linking, for example, coding with engineering through designing and building things.